danforth-restorative/danforth-restorative.com/_posts/2021-09-07-objectification.md

 ---
-title: "Examining Objectification: Its Symptoms and Roots, in Search of a Remedy"
+title: "Examining Objectification: Symptoms, Roots and Remedy"
 excerpt: >
     While men find it challenging to relate objectification to our own behavior, I wonder how often we deeply consider whether others might experience our actions as objectifying?
 That is clearly the question to ask.